Unstable-Ground-Consulting/Landslide-Susceptibility/How-To/index.md

 ![image](https://user-images.githubusercontent.com/60631222/76470610-f303ac00-63c6-11ea-9c1b-e5f2fa1cc8c8.png)

 There are 3 basic elements that constitute a basic model.
 These are the Variables, Tools, and Outputs that all have a unique color to identify them.
+Each of these elements also come with a connector to input them into Tools, Iterators, and Logicals.
+These are the arrows between each shape.

+Variable:

+Variables are the blue circles that represent most commonly data layers, but also represent other data types.

+In addition to just being layers there is also the ability to turn these variables into parameters, which allow others to insert data into your model.
+This creates a pseudo-tool that can be downloaded and used by others.